mritunjayr/ant-project-demo/README.md

-# Java Project Demo with Apache Ant build tool
+# Apache Ant build tool

 this is demo project to see diffrences between manual and automation with ant build tool.